-Preheat the oven to 180C/gas 4.
-Cut the fennel into 2-3cm wedges and lay out in a roasting tray.
+Trim and cut the fennel into 2-3cm wedges (reserving the fronds) and lay out in a roasting tray.
 Add a splash of oil, season, then roast in the oven for 30 minutes.

-Place 2 garlic cloves and the chilli in a food processor and blitz until finely chopped.
+Peel the garlic and deseed and roughly chop the chilli.
+Blitz 2 of the garlic cloves and the chilli in a food processor until finely chopped.
 Add the fennel, pine nuts and pumpkin seeds, then pulse again until chopped but still quite chunky.

-Grate in the parmesan, then add the breadcrumbs, egg yolk and a pinch of salt and pepper.
+Grate in the Parmesan, then add the breadcrumbs, egg yolk and a pinch of sea salt and black pepper.
 Pulse until everything just comes together.

-Drizzle the polpette with oil and bake for 20–25 minutes, until the balls are golden and crisp.
+Drizzle the polpette with oil and bake for 20 to 25 minutes, until the balls are golden and crisp.

 While they are cooking, make a tomato sauce.
 Place a medium-sized, non-stick pan over a medium heat and pour in a glug of oil.
-Finely slice the remaining garlic clove and add to the pan, along with the parsley stalks.
-Fry for 1 minute before pouring in the tinned tomatoes.
+Finely slice the remaining garlic clove, finely chop the parsley stalks (reserving the leaves for later) and add both to the pan.
+Fry for 1 minute before scrunching in the tinned tomatoes.

-Divide the sauce between plates, arrange the polpette on top, sprinkle with the chopped parsley and serve.
+Divide the sauce between plates, arrange the polpette on top, chop and sprinkle over the reserved parsley leaves and fennel fronds, and serve.